 York County Interpreter Request Form / Formulario para Solicitar un Intérprete Judicial en Español

 The County of York's Interpreter's Office, working under the direction of the Administrative Office of York County Courts (AOYCC) and adhering to PA Act 172, is committed to providing equal access to justice to all LEP Litigants upon the appropriate request being submitted, regardless of the language they speak.

 In order for all litigants to have equal access to justice, the existing communication barriers must be removed.
 Court interpreters are a vital and indispensable tool in fulfilling the Court's obligation in this regard.

-If you need Language Access assistance please email us at the link below.
+If you need Language Access assistance, please email us.

 or You may also contact the Language Access Coordinator at 717-771-9234